acteng/inspectorate_tools/manuals/route-check.md

 As one of ATE’s key aims is identifying and reducing the number of critical issues in any scheme, it follows that a separate log is needed to record each one.
-The ‘3.1 Critical Issues Log’ tab contains this log.
+The ‘3.1 Critical Issues Log’ section contains this log.

-When completing the Safety Check tab, start with the existing street or path layout, and enter every critical issue in the Critical Issues Log.
+When completing the Safety Check section, start with the existing street or path layout, and enter every critical issue in the Critical Issues Log.
 Then check the whole length of the street or path for each critical issue, as the same critical issue can appear multiple times.